This page combines explanations written by Gary Wong, W6GSW and Oliver Dully, K6OLI and was edited by John Aboud, KK6ZVQ.

 Option 2 (approx. $30)

 - Read “The ARRL Ham Radio License Manual” on your own a few hours a day for a few weeks.
-The manual is available from many vendors including the ARRL, Amazon and Ham Radio Outlet in Burbank.
+The manual is available from many vendors including the ARRL, Amazon and Ham Radio Outlet in Orange County.

 - Gordon West, WB6NOA publishes print and audio books covering all three license classes.